dbermond/screencast/README.md

 #### `-o, --output-dir=DIR`

 Set the output video to be saved in *DIR*.
 This is to be used with `-u` option (if you want to specify a save directory when using automatic output filename choosing).
-When not using `-u` option you can specify the output directory directly in the output filename.
+When not using `-u` option the output directory needs to be specified directly in the output filename.
+This option cannot be used when entering an output filename.

 default: the local directory